Psalms For Life

 my soul within me!

 David picks up on that theme here, and he’s doubtless speaking from personal experience since God has lavished the same extravagant love on him, sinner that he is.
-After all the grace God had poured out on him, he had grown entitled and cavalierly stolen both the wife and the life of one of his most loyal soldiers.
-While David deserved destruction, God graciously forgave and restored him, causing David to warn himself here against taking any of God’s good gifts for granted.
+After all the grace God had poured out on him, he had grown entitled and cavalierly stolen both the wife and then the life of one of his most loyal soldiers.
+While David deserved destruction, God graciously forgave and restored him, prompting him to warn himself here against taking any of God’s good gifts for granted.

 Such redeeming love is cause for celebration on the scale we find in John’s Revelation, where all of heaven joins the redeemed from every corner of the world to worship the Lion who is the Lamb.
 David ends by urging himself once more to praise God, his praise now finding its place in creation’s great eternal chorus.